paranoidandroid-96/Daughter-Interviews/Transcriptions/2011-05-15 - Brighton Festival Radio.md

 Don't bring tomorrow \
 Cause I already know \
 I'll lose you \
-I'll lose you \
+I'll lose you

-**Georgie:** Daughter live in session, that was absoulutely gorgeous!
+**Georgie:** Daughter live in session, that was absolutely gorgeous!
 So lovely, what were you kind of listening when you wrote that?

 **Elena:** You know, I'm not really sure, I don't know, I sort of don't really, yeah I don't really think about it when I write, so it just comes out I think, but yeah, I don't know, very strange.